CONTENT WARNING: this article contains some mild language, crude humor, and alcohol.

 Despite his extreme alcoholic intake, Grant earned his place in history as a war hero in his victory against Robert E. Lee and the Confederates.
 Abraham Lincoln even said, “I wish some of you would tell me the brand of whiskey that Grant drinks.
 I would like to send a barrel of it to my other generals.”

-Ulysses S. Grant later went on to become President himself, but isn’t exactly regarded as a memorable Commander-in-Chief (more on that in a future segment).
+Ulysses S. Grant later went on to become President himself, but isn’t exactly regarded as a memorable Commander-in-Chief (more on that here).
 He did however have a hand in piecing together the shattered remains left over from the Civil War and Andrew Johnson.
 He spent most of his later years on the verge of bankruptcy and chugging brewskis with his bro Mark Twain.

 4. Sir Winston Churchill (1874-1965)